Momentum alignment and the optical valley Hall effect in low-dimensional Dirac materials: Giant enhancement of interband transitions in narrow-gap carbon nanotubes and graphene nanoribbons

 However, these transitions could be detected by measuring THz emission from the sample pumped at optical frequencies.
 As schematically depicted in Fig.~\ref{fig:Excitation_scheme} (a), a valence subband electron can be excited above the Fermi level into the conduction subband.

-Illuminating the sample using a broad range of optical frequencies will lead to the promotion of many electrons into the conduction band, and the creation of holes in the valance band.
+Illuminating the sample using a broad range of optical frequencies will lead to the promotion of many electrons into the conduction band, and the creation of holes in the valence band.
 The photoexcited electrons and holes quickly thermalize with the lattice due to the scattering on phonons ($\tau_{ph} \sim 3$~ps~\cite{Park2004}).
 As a result of this process the holes float up to the top of the valence band, creating a population inversion, whereas the excited electrons join the Fermi sea contributing to the increase of the non-equilibrium quasi Fermi level in the conduction band.
 The final stage of the process, the emission of photons of the band-gap frequency, is sketched in the Fig.~\ref{fig:Excitation_scheme} (c).
 This transition occurs with an extremely high probability, since the optical matrix element is maximal at the band gap edge and the density of states diverges.
+These transitions should be easily distinguished from the thermal emission of a laser-heated array of aligned CNTs or GNRs, since the interband THz emission is very narrow in frequency and strongly polarized along the quasi-1D nanostructure axis.
+It should be noted that the absorption by free carriers in the sample can be minimized by the proper choice of structure length, since the plasmonic resonance is a geometrical one and depends strongly on the structures longitudinal size~\cite{Slepyan2010,Shuba2012}.